 L-glutamine is an amino acid found in high levels throughout the body (primarily in skeletal muscle).
-L-glutamine is also available in a number of foods and in dietary supplement form.
+It is also available in a number of foods and in dietary supplement form.
 L-glutamine supplements are often used to increase muscle mass, as well as treat certain health conditions.

 L-glutamine has many functions in the body, including protein synthesis.
-L-glutamine is also essential to proper function of the immune system.
+It is also essential to proper function of the immune system.
 In addition, L-glutamine appears to play a role in brain function and digestion.

 Health Benefits of L-Glutamine